rhiot/gitbook/gateway/camel_components/camel_device_io_component.md

 ##### bmp180 driver

-Driver Parameter
-Just add these parameters at the end of the URI
+Driver Parameter, just add these parameters at the end of the URI

 `mode` = `ULTRA_LOW_POWER`,`STANDARD`,`HIGH_RES`,`ULTRA_HIGH_RES`